The online business programs at Stevens Institute of Technology have once again been recognized as being among the very best in the United States.

 - The online Stevens MBA is ranked 45th, up from 47th last year.

-- Online computer IT programs — which includes the master’s in Information Systems, as well as select graduate programs in Stevens’ Schafer School of Engineering and Science — are ranked eighth, an improvement from 11th last year.
+- Online computer IT programs — which includes the master’s in Information Systems, as well as select graduate programs in Stevens’ Schaefer School of Engineering and Science — are ranked eighth, an improvement from 11th last year.

 Notably, it’s the fourth year in a row that the online Stevens MBA has been ranked No. 1 in New Jersey.
 This year, for the first time, Stevens is ranked the top New Jersey program in all three categories.